ruggeri/tech-notes/ai/deep-learning-take2.md

 about size of elephant trunk is not relevant to non-elephant images.
 Likewise, independence of features.
 They also mention temporal coherence, which relates to slow-feature analysis.

+## Ch16: Graphical Models

+Without structure, too many parameters.
+Sampling, density estimation, conditional queries, et cetera are too hard.
+And statistical efficiency is too low.

+In a Bayes net, the number of parameters is potentially exponentional in the number of parents (assuming binary variables).
+For Markov network, it is exponentional in clique size.

+Typical that we use an *energy function* where `p(x) = exp(-E(x))`.
+This is a Boltzmann distribution; machines with this kind of distribution can be called Boltzmann machines.
+Originally BMs had only binary variables, but that isn't true anymore.
+BMs typically have latent variables, otherwise we call these just Markov fields or even just log-linear models.

+Indeed, with this format, then you can just talk about each clique setting having a certain energy, which is the log of its *clique potential*.

+By association with physics, the unnormalized marginal log probability of `x` (that is, `log p\tilde(x)`) is sometimes called the *free energy*.
+We can calculate this by summing out over all `h` `E(x, h)`.

+It's not entirely clear to me when to prefer Bayes nets versus Markov networks.
+Clearly, in a trivial sense, they are equivalent (clique of entire graph), but I presume some probability distributions are more naturally represented as Bayes nets and others with Markov networks.

+**Sampling**

+Ancestral sampling of Bayes nets is very efficient.
+If you need to condition on something upstream and then sample on something downstream, that is cool too.
+But if you need to sample from something upstream, then you will no longer have a fast sampling approach.

+Of course, you can do Gibbs sampling on undirected models, but you have no real assurance of when this will mix.

+An advantage to structured models is that we can inject our knowledge by choosing a structure we think is appropriate.
+For instance, consider LDA.

+**Hidden Variables**

+These can often be added and then relationships between the visible units can be expressed more succinctly.
+And the hidden units now become a useful encoding/representation that can be used for other tasks.

+**Inference**

+Can be hard to calculate probabilities.
+Examples when we want to do
+this: expected hidden value code for visible units, conditional visible unit query (`p(y | x)`; `y` isn't hidden per se, because it is observed in the training set), maximum likelihood training (because we need `p(x)`).

+Most models we use won't allow exact inference.
+But approximate inference can be fast.
+Most common DL approximate inference technique is variational inference.

+**Deep Graphical Models**

+They mention that the big distinction is that latent variables have no explicitly intended purpose in Deep Models.
+We figure that the model will learn that.

+Deep models also have dense connectivity to latent variables.
+Thus Loopy Belief Propagation, a typical approximation approach in sparse networks, doesn't work well in these dense networks.
+So a big difference from classic PGM is that we don't use LBP.

+**Restricted Boltzmann Machine**

+The quintessential deep undirected model.
+Single layer of hidden units and of visible units.
+Only pairwise connections between hidden and visible units.
+Dense connectivity.
+Designed to be easy to perform Gibbs sampling on.

+RBM has factorial conditional distributions `p(v | h)` and `p(h |
+v)`.
+The first is `\prod_i p(v_i | h)` and the second is `\prod_i
+p(h_i | v)`.

+Likewise, `p(v_i = 1 | h)` is easy to compute.
+We take `\sigma(b_i +
+W_{i, :} h)`.

+This makes it very easy to do *block Gibbs sampling*.
+So sampling can be fast!

+It is easy to calculate the derivative of the energy function: if you know both `v` and `h`.
+That means it is possible to do maximum likelihood if everything were visible.
+But I assume we have an EM part here, where we use the derivatives for optimization in the inner loop?